Free & Fast Shipping

 Nature’s Generator Eco-Intelligent Lithium Iron Phosphate

 Speaking of solar generators, the use of lithium iron phosphate in the solar generator industry is becoming increasingly popular over the past few years.
 In fact, Nature’s Generator, one of the leading and trusted solar generator brands in the US, has just recently launched its latest offering called Eco-Intelligent Li.
 What makes this battery special is that thru its high-performance smart Battery Management System (BMS), old lithium and lead acid batteries can be combined and used in tandem with the Eco-Intelligent Li batteries.
-You may click here or contact them directly if you want to know more about it.

 Going back, now that we know where lithium iron phosphate is best used, what about lithium-ion then?